gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 The GeoAdmin API provides also some REST web services like :doc:`../../services/sdiservices`

-The GeoAdmin API integrates the ExtJS, GeoExt and OpenLayers library.
+The GeoAdmin API integrates the ExtJS, GeoExt and OpenLayers libraries.
 You can use these libraries when you use the GeoAdmin API.

 What is the GeoAdmin Light API (BETA) ?
 ---------------------------------------